shawnmclean/sovoli/docs/adrs/0001-book-inference.md

 Sovoli is heavily reliant on machine learning to help users manage their books and their reading habits.

 The first part of the user's journey is to input the books they own into the system.
-We want to make this so easy that it accepts a book image and infers the book title, author, and ISBN.
-Having ML process an image of the shelf instead of OCR individual books is a massive improvement over existing solutions.
+We want to make this so easy that it accepts an image of the shelf, showing the spines, which we infer the book title and author.

+*🎨 Prod Note: Having ML process an image of the shelf instead of OCR individual books is a massive improvement over existing solutions.*

+However, in some cases, we may take a photo of the front of the book if there are no words on the spine.
+If this is the case, we are better off scanning the ISBN.

+We have a few problems here:

+1. Sovoli is a new system, so we won't have a lot of books in the database.
-ML are inference systems, which is probability and may or may not be correct.
+2. ML are inference systems, which is probability and may or may not be correct when using the title and author.

-THe system will try to resolve the inference by sending this data to API to get the top 5 books that match the inference data.

-We will link to the first book in the list as the book that the inference system thinks is the best match until the user validates the inference.
+We need a system that will allow us to get the book using a best match algorithm.
+Ie. Title and Author fuzzy match.
+If ISBN is provided, ignore the title and author and just use the ISBN.

+### Stale Data

+Since we are populating the database, we need to ensure we have the latest data so we will keep track of the last updated date for each book and then we can use that to determine if the book is stale.

+### Validating Inference

 There are 2 main validation methods:

 1. Automatic inference validation - this validation is done by the systems such as API calls to google books api and OpenLibrary API.
 2. Manual validation - this is done by the user.
 This will flag the book as verified.

-### Issues
+## Issues

-Currently, the API for putting books on the shelf also accepts this information, which can be a list of over 100 books.
+Currently, the API for putting books on the shelf also accepts a list of book titles and authors.

+See this link for efficient searching: https://chatgpt.com/share/bd4bbb76-283b-4703-9640-c27b044cc741

+If there are no match in our database, the operation becomes intensive.

+We need to create the book and link it to the user's `my-books` table, along with linking the ones that we find in the database.

 Each book has to make a request to multiple services such as google books API and OpenLibrary API.

-For each book that google books returns, we need to make another request to OpenLibrary API to get more data, the cover image and author.

-As you can imagine, this is a very expensive operation and we are already running into our serverless timeout issues with just 30 books and the google books api call.

 We need to come up with system design that will allow us to do this with the following principles in mind: